FAQs

 Q: I have 12 employees that need to obtain a Fingerprint Clearance Card.
 Can you come to our business and fingerprint us all at once?

 A: Yes, we provide mobile, on-site fingerprinting services using our livescan technology as a way for our clients to save time and money on hidden costs such as gas and travel time.
 We can fingerprint 1 or 100 and can accommodate any size group for one day or several.
-Please call the Arizona Livescan office to inquire about our mobile fingerprinting services.
+Get a quick quote for mobile fingerprinting today.

 Q: What is the fee to obtain a Fingerprint Clearance Card?